 In 2021, our shareholders approved the Atlantic Union Bankshares Corporation Stock and Incentive Plan, as amended and restated May 4, 2021, which we refer to as the "AUB SIP".
 Under the AUB SIP, we can grant up to 4,000,000 shares of our common stock in the form of stock options, restricted stock, restricted stock units, stock awards, PSUs and performance cash awards to our eligible employees and non-employee directors.
 The Compensation Committee administers the AUB SIP and has discretion with respect to determining whether, when, and to whom such awards may be granted.
 The Compensation Committee also determines the terms and conditions for each such award, including any vesting schedule (subject to Board approval, in the case of NEOs).
-As of December 31, 2022, there were 1,556,274 shares remaining under the AUB SIP for future grants and awards.
+As of December 31, 2023, there were 1,204,260 shares remaining under the AUB SIP for future grants and awards.

-2022 Long-Term Incentive Program Awards
+2023 Long-Term Incentive Program Awards

-The Compensation Committee grants a combination of time-based restricted stock and PSU awards in order to balance our executives' long-term incentive compensation between retention and performance awards.
+The Compensation Committee grants a combination of time-based restricted stock and PSU awards to balance our executives' longterm incentive compensation between retention and performance awards.
 The Compensation Committee believes that this combination, coupled with meaningful stock ownership requirements, reduces the risk profile of the awards while ensuring that our executives are focused on our long-term success and increasing shareholder value.

-The 2022 Long-Term Incentive Program ("LTIP") awards granted to our NEOs in February 2022 consisted of the following:
+The 2023 Long-Term Incentive Program ("LTIP") awards granted to our NEOs in February 2023 consisted of the following:

-Award Type Portion of LTIP Awards Vesting or Performance Period Time-Based Restricted Stock 40% Three-year ratable vesting Performance Share Units 60% Three-year performance period
+Portion of LTIP Portion of LTIP Awards for All Vesting or Award Type Awards for CEO Other NEOs Performance Period Time-Based Restricted Stock 40% 50% Three-year ratable vesting Performance Share Units 60% 50% Three-year performance period